They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 "He was just this really sweet, no-nonsense person who was committed to justice and equity," she says.
 "Even though he was suffering in many ways, he had a very calming presence."

-People close to Beeler describe him as a "blue collar guy" who liked motorcycles and home carpentry, someone who was gentle and endlessly curious.
+People close to Beeler describe him as a "blue-collar guy" who liked motorcycles and home carpentry, someone who was gentle and endlessly curious.
 Those qualities could sometimes hide his own struggle with anxiety and depression.
 Over the next year, Beeler's other struggle, with opioid addiction, would flicker around the edges of their life together.

 Eventually, it killed him.

 People on parole and under supervision can face barriers to receiving appropriate treatment for opioid addiction.
-Ziegenhorn says she believes Andy Beeler's death is linked to the many obstacles to medical care he experienced while on parole.
+Ziegenhorn says she believes Beeler's death is linked to the many obstacles to medical care that he experienced while on parole.

-About 4.5 million people are on parole or probation in the U.S., and research shows those under community supervision are much more likely to have a history of substance use disorder than the general population.
+About 4.5 million people are on parole or probation in the U.S., and research shows that those under community supervision are much more likely to have a history of substance use disorder than the general population.
 Yet rules and practices guiding these agencies can preclude parolees and people who are on probation from getting evidence-based treatment for their addiction.

 A shared passion for reducing harm

-From their first meeting, Ziegenhorn says she and Beeler were totally in sync, passionate about their work in harm reduction and true partners.
+From their first meeting, Ziegenhorn says, she and Beeler were totally in sync, passionate about their work in harm reduction and true partners.

-After she moved to Iowa, Ziegenhorn founded a small nonprofit, called the Iowa Harm Reduction Coalition.
-The group distributes the opioid overdose reversal drug naloxone and other free supplies to drug users, with the goal of keeping them safe from illness and overdose.
+After she moved to Iowa, Ziegenhorn founded a small nonprofit called the Iowa Harm Reduction Coalition.
+The group distributes the opioid-overdose reversal drug naloxone and other free supplies to drug users, with the goal of keeping them safe from illness and overdose.
 The group also works to reduce the stigma that can dehumanize and isolate drug users.
-Beeler served as Harm Reduction Services Coordinator for the group — he was passionate about the work.
+Beeler served as harm reduction services coordinator for the group — he was passionate about the work.

 "In Iowa, there was a feeling that this kind of work was really radical," Ziegenhorn says.
 "Andy was just so excited to find out someone was doing it."